4teamwork/ftw.usermanagement/README.rst

 This package allows users to easily manage users and groups through a new view without having plone's manage portal permission.
-This is useful when the person who manages users and groups should have full manager access to the site.
+This is useful when the person who manages users and groups should not have full manager access to the site.

 If the user has the permission "Manage users", a new action is displayed in